ToruNiina/libasd/README.md

 } // asd
 ```

-By defining and passing these structs and functions(if necessary),
+After implementing and passing these structs and functions(if necessary),
 you can use your awesome container/allocator class with libasd.

 By default, `asd::container::vec`, `asd::container::deq`, and